paulternate/cf-venafi-automation/docs/03-tlspc-policy-automation/README.md

    - **Stack info** - This tab includes the system generated Stack ID.
 This is an example of an Amazon Resource Name (ARN) which is a system-generated identifier assigned to all AWS resources.
    These identifiers are universally unique within the AWS cloud.
    - **Events** - Details the steps CloudFormation has taken to (one hopes) successfully translate your parameterized Template into a Stack.
-   The Events tab is usually your first port of call when investigating CloudFormation failures.
+   The Events tab is usually your first port of call for diagnostics when investigating CloudFormation failures.
    - **Resources** - A list of the resources (Native AWS and Custom) which CloudFormation created for you.
-You will observe that your Stack has one Lambda Function and one TLSPCApplication.
+You will observe that your Stack has one Lambda Function and one TLSPCPolicy.
-   In the columm named Physical ID you will find a handy blue hyperlink to the Lambda function.
+   In the column named Physical ID you will find a handy blue hyperlink to the Lambda Function.
+   From the Lambda Function page, you can then navigate to its (CloudWatch) logs via the "Monitor" tab to gain further diagnostics when investigating failures.
-   The TLSPCApplication also has a collection of letters and numbers known as the Physical ID.
+   The Physical ID for the TLSPCPolicy features a collection of letters and numbers.
    **Ask yourself, what do you think this represents?**
    - **Outputs** - Outputs are selected informative results of successful runs.
 For example, if your stack creates a database entry CloudFormation could deposit a unique identifier here.
    - **Parameters** - A copy of the Parameters used when the Stack was Created or Updated.